at553/golden_touch/README.md

 ## Testing (Does this thing work?)
 Yes, this turned out to work pretty well.
 When trained and tested on train/test subsets of the Bundesbank gold price dataset from Jan 1st, 1950 - Jun 6th, 2014 (included in this repo), the model achieved an average error of about 6 dollars.
 You can run the test yourself, too.
 Just clone the repo, cd into it, and run python test_model.py - it even generates a pretty normalized graph.

+## How to run
+Clone the repo, cd into the directory, and run python predict.py with 5 system arguments, representing the gold price, in dollars, on the first day of each of the five preceding months, in chronological order.

+Example: python predict.py 1243.068, 1298.713, 1336.560, 1299.175, 1288.913

 ##Resources + further reading
 Check out [this tutorial](http://machinelearningmastery.com/time-series-prediction-lstm-recurrent-neural-networks-python-keras/) to see the base code from which I built the model.
 Also click [here](https://github.com/datasets/gold-prices) for the github repo which has the data I used to train and test.